cc4019/VirtualScholarAgent/README.md

 # **Virtual Scholar Agent: Automate Research Paper Retrieval & Summarization**

 The **Virtual Scholar Agent** is an **AI-powered research assistant** that helps researchers, data scientists, and applied scientists stay up-to-date with the latest research papers.
 It automates the process of **retrieving, evaluating, and summarizing research papers** based on your specific research focus and delivers structured insights via email.
+This project is modified from SesamoHackathon(https://github.com/cc4019/SesamoHackathon), an original idea developed during a hackathon.
+The current version improves upon the initial concept by refining the workflow, enhancing automation, and optimizing research retrieval and summarization.

 ## **✨ Features**
 - **Research Analysis**: Uses LLMs to analyze your existing research documents and extract structured insights.
 - **Automated Paper Retrieval**: Searches for relevant papers using the **ArXiv Search Tool** with dynamically generated keywords.
 - **Paper Evaluation**: Uses LLMs to assess the quality and relevance of retrieved papers.
 - **Scheduled Email Summaries**: Sends research paper recommendations via email on a user-defined schedule.
 - **Flexible Automation**: Supports both **local execution on Mac** (via Automator & Calendar Alarm) and **cloud-based execution** (via AWS Lambda & Step Functions).

 ## **📌 Overall Workflow**
 ![Virtual Scholar Agent Workflow](https://github.com/user-attachments/assets/4b0ee1bd-b2a9-4ba9-8de7-217bbd2ac2e0)